Islandora/documentation/docs/installation/manual/installing_solr.md

 ### Adding an Index

 In order for content to be indexed back into Solr, a search index needs to be added to our server.
 Navigate to `/admin/config/search/search-api/add-index` and check off the things you'd like to be indexed.

+!!! notice
+    You should come back here later and reconfigure this after completing the last step in this guide.
+The default indexing configuration is pretty permissive, and you may want to restrict, for example, indexed content to just Islandora-centric bundles.
+This guide doesn't set up the index's fields either, which are going to be almost wholly dependent on the needs of your installation.
+Once you complete that configuration later on, re-index Solr from the configuration page of the index we're creating here.

 ![Adding a Search Index](../../assets/adding_a_search_index.png)